 Vice Dean & Director

-Ms. Gates’ honors include recognition by the American Association of University Women for leadership, dedication and contribution to the arts; an Altria/ABT Fellow from the American Ballet Theater for choreographic excellence; selection as Artist of the Year by the city of Laguna Beach; and selection for the esteemed Jerome Robbins ‘New Essential Works’ program.
+Ms. Gates’ honors include recognition by the American Association of University Women; an Altria/ABT fellowship from the American Ballet Theatre; Laguna Beach’s Artist of the Year Award; and was selected for the esteemed Jerome Robbins New Essential Works program.

 Her dance education includes the School of American Ballet, the Joffrey Ballet School, the Milwaukee Ballet School and the Sacramento Ballet School.

 She has been featured in numerous television programs and festivals, and has performed at the 1993 presidential inauguration, and before presidents Ronald Reagan, George H.W.
 Bush and Bill Clinton.